 Before Arrival = Mandatory

-All tourists, students, or business travelers must present a negative PCR Covid-19 test taken within 14 days of departure in order to enter Zambia.
+All tourists, students, or business travelers must present a negative PCR Covid-19 test taken within 7 days of arrival in order to enter Zambia.
 They have clearly stated that without proof of this test, entry will be denied.

 Upon Arrival = Only if symptomatic